Healthy-AI/ADCB/README.md

 # ADCB

-This repo the environment proposed in the paper ["ADCB: An Alzheimer’s disease simulator for benchmarking observational estimators of causal effects"](https://proceedings.mlr.press/v174/kinyanjui22a/kinyanjui22a.pdf) from the Conference on Health, Inference, and Learning (CHIL) 2022
+This repo is the simulator and environment proposed in the paper ["ADCB: An Alzheimer’s disease simulator for benchmarking observational estimators of causal effects"](https://proceedings.mlr.press/v174/kinyanjui22a/kinyanjui22a.pdf) from the Conference on Health, Inference, and Learning (CHIL) 2022